soul4rent/AWBW-Map-Checklist/README.md

 # AWBW-Map-Checklist

+If a map meets all checklist items under the C rank checklist, a map can be safely marked C rank.
+If most of the checklist items under the B rank checklist are marked, the map will likely be marked "New".

+For A ranks and above, ranking maps is extremely difficult due to the complexity of competative play.

 ## Standard C Rank Map Checklist
 - Is the map mirrored in some form?
 - Are there no contested bases?